anza-xyz/jetstreamer/README.md

 While Jetstreamer is able to play back all blocks, transactions, epochs, and rewards in the history of Solana mainnet, it is limited by what is in Old Faithful.
-Old Faithful does not contain account updates, so Jetstreamer at the moment also does not have account updates or transaction logs, though we plan to eventually have a separate project that provides this, stay tuned!
+Old Faithful does not contain account updates, so Jetstreamer at the moment also does not have them, though we plan to eventually have a separate project that provides this, stay tuned!

 It is worth noting that the way Old Faithful and thus Jetstreamer stores transactions, they are